LevelHome/simplicity_sdk/app/bluetooth/example/bt_soc_thermometer/readme.md

 ![step 1](image/readme_img2.png)

-2. Open the *EFR Connect* app on your smartphone and allow the permission requested the first time it is opened.
+2. Open the *Simplicity Connect* app on your smartphone and allow the permission requested the first time it is opened.

-3. Click [Develop] -> [Browser].
+3. Click [Scan].
 You will see a list of nearby devices that are sending Bluetooth advertisement.
 Find the one named "Thermometer Example" and click the `connect` button on the right side.

 ![step 3](image/readme_img3.png)